juniorohanyere/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The 7-everybody script adds executiion permission to all users, to the file hello The 8-James_Bond script sets no permission to owner and group, and sets all the permissions to other users, to the file hello The 9-John_Doe script sets the mode of the file hellp to -rwxr-x-wx
+The 7-everybody script adds executiion permission to all users, to the file hello The 8-James_Bond script sets no permission to owner and group, and sets all the permissions to other users, to the file hello The 9-John_Doe script sets the mode of the file hellp to -rwxr-x-wx The 11-directories_permissions adds execute permission to all users to all subdirectories of the current directory